h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   ``getStoppingMetric``, ``getStoppingTolerance`` methods and the method ``setR2Stopping`` is removed in favor of ``setStoppingRounds``, ``setStoppingMetric``, ``setStoppingTolerance`` methods.

-- On H2OConf Python API, the following methods have been renamed:
+- On H2OConf Python API, the following methods have been renamed to be consistent with the Scala counterparts:

        - ``h2o_cluster`` -> ``h2oCluster``
        - ``h2o_cluster_host`` -> ``h2oClusterHost``